karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

 Before discussing the implementation of this Azure Function, I think it's important to talk a bit about if this function is really needed or not.

-Most of the examples that you are going to find don't build a function to retrieve the status of the submitted jobs.
-Instead of that they use directly the ``create_check_status_response`` method on the Client Function.
+Most of the examples that you are going to find online don't use a custom function to retrieve the status of the jobs.
+Instead of that, they use the ``create_check_status_response`` method on the Client Function.

-In the previous section I could have built the client function like this:
+That means that in the previous section I could have built the client function like this:

 ```python
     ...